SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Kobolds.md

 > ⭐️ **Burrow Bond**
 >
-> When the drangolin burrows, each adjacent size 1S or smaller ally can move with them
+> When the drangolin burrows, each adjacent size 1S or smaller ally can move with them.